This Ginger and Apricot Chocolate Fridge Slice is a delicious and quick no bake cake recipe. It is also a great way to use up leftover biscuits.

 So, left with an open packet of biscuits in my hands, I used the opportunity to make a chocolate fridge slice.
 Looking in the cupboard to see what else needed using up, I found some uncrystallised bare ginger, dried apricots and a little chocolate.
 I love the combination of spicy ginger and bittersweet chocolate, and with the sweet apricots adding a little fragrant sweetness, it worked out well!

-This fridge cake uses less chocolate than other recipes, and with small chunks of spicy ginger running through it, is less sweet than other no bake cakes I usually make.
+This fridge cake uses less chocolate than other chocolate fridge cake recipes.
+Together with the kick of the chunks of spicy ginger running through it, is less sweet than other no bake cakes.
 This does come with a downside though: we ate double the amount in one sitting…

 What is Uncrystallised Bare Ginger?

 It is similar to crystallised ginger in that the ginger root is cooked a syrup until soft and sticky.
 However, crystallised ginger goes through an extra step and is then coated in granulated sugar.
-If you don’t have uncrystallised bare ginger, you can use crystallised ginger in this recipe, but the slice will be much sweeter, and have less of a fiery ginger hit.
+If you don’t have uncrystallised bare ginger, you can use crystallised ginger in this recipe.
+However, the slice will be much sweeter and have less of a fiery ginger hit.

 What are Digestive biscuits?